JCUS-CMS/assignment-2-team-01/themes/vital/README.md

 4. Activate the theme under Theme tab in Appearences

-Now you can go into customiser and make changes accordingly *For the cover image, you will have to manuall change the image link in .coverImage background image link*
+Now you can go into customiser and make changes accordingly *For the cover image, you will have to manuall change the image link in .coverImage background image link *Find out more button can be edited from header.php inside div with class backgroundBox

 == License ==